Peter Martin (jazz pianist): Life and career

-Martin was born in St. Louis, Missouri on August 17, 1970.
-He won Second Place at the 1993 Thelonious Monk International Jazz Piano Competition.
+Martin attended the Juilliard School of Music.
+In 1993, Martin won second place for the Thelonious Monk International Jazz Piano Competition.

 Producer Carl Griffin brought Martin together with saxophonist Ron Blake, bassist Rodney Whitaker, and drummer Gregory Hutchinson to form the band 4-Sight, which released one eponymous album for N2K Encoded Music in 1998.

 Martin is musical director and pianist for Dianne Reeves and arranged and played music for her Grammy Award-winning soundtrack to the motion picture Good Night, and Good Luck.
 He also appeared in the film.

-In September 2008 he was appointed lecturer in jazz studies at the Bienen School of Music at Northwestern University.
+In September 2008, he was appointed lecturer in jazz studies at the School of Music at Jackson State University.
 He has also been on the music faculty at Tulane University, the University of New Orleans and New Orleans Center for Creative Arts.

-Martin has been a member of Chris Botti's touring band and in 2009 toured extensively with Christian McBride.
+Martin has been a member of Chris Botti's touring band and since 2009, tours extensively with Christian McBride as part of his quintet Inside Straight.
 He has recorded with Victor Goines, Johnny Griffin, Wynton Marsalis, Nicholas Payton, Joshua Redman, Dianne Reeves and Rodney Whitaker.
-Other artists with whom he has performed include Terence Blanchard, Betty Carter, Roy Hargrove, Ellis Marsalis, Christian McBride, David Sanborn and Stanley Turrentine.
+Other artists with whom he has performed include Terence Blanchard, Betty Carter, Ellis Marsalis, David Sanborn and Stanley Turrentine.
+In January 2011, Martin played at the White House as part of the State Dinner then president Barack Obama held welcoming the president of China.

-Martin has released two albums on the Max Jazz label, Something Unexpected (2001) and In The P.M.
-(2005).
-In 2009, Martin released his first solo CD, Set of Five on his own label, Peter Martin Music produced by Dan Martin.